sunsided/tensorflow-lstm-sin/README.md

 # TensorFlow LSTM sin(t) Example

 Single-layer LSTM network with no output nonlinearity based on [aymericdamien's TensorFlow examples](https://github.com/aymericdamien/TensorFlow-Examples/).
-All networks have been optimized using ADAM on the MSE loss function.
+All networks have been optimized using [Adam](https://arxiv.org/abs/1412.6980) on the MSE loss function.

 ## Experiment 1